-5. Effects of Microalgae on Growth Performance and Feed Utilization in Rainbow Trout
+Effects of Microalgae on Growth Performance and Feed Utilization in Rainbow Trout

 Aquaculture diets with microalgae as fishmeal substitutes have been studied for several fish species.
-Rainbow trout (Oncorhynchus mykiss), a commercially significant species, has been researched for microalgae-based diets' effects on growth, feed utilisation, and health.
+Rainbow trout (Oncorhynchus mykiss), a commercially significant species, has been researched for microalgae-based diets' effects on growth, feed utilization, and health.
 This section discusses rainbow trout growth, feed conversion efficiency, and fishmeal diet comparisons[7].

 Growth Performance